Pietrostat193/Pietrostat193/README.md

 - Gaussian Process for massively distributed femtosatellite mission for environmental monitoring (https://iafastro.directory/iac/paper/id/87926/summary/) (Stage: Published on conference proceeding, waiting for a journal submission)
 (Stage: under minor revision)
 - Approximation methods for multifidelity models, a statistical downscaling method for large spatio-temporal dataset (Stage: Writing the paper)
-- Robust Statistical DownScaling (Stage: Writing the paper)
+-A  Robust Statistical Downscaling Method for environmental data(Stage: Writing the paper)
 - Sequestering Carbon through Forests, AgriCulture, and land use (Scarface)  see the following website for more info (https://www.paolomaranzano.net/scarface)
 - Robusteness of Short-term to midterm weather-to-power conversion forecasting.
 ## Additional Information